Principal Learning Consultant

 • Master's degree in Education, Psychology, or Business

-• Experience as an athletic coach, camp director, or youth program leader where you directly motivated children to achieve quantifiable goals
+• Background as an athletic coach, camp director, or youth program leader where you directly motivated children to achieve quantifiable goals

-• History of coaching adults in positions where performance was measured and evaluated
+• Experience developing adults in positions where their output was measured and evaluated

-• Ability to engage large groups of children effectively.
-The type of presence that commands attention in a room of 8-year-olds.
+• Confidence engaging large groups of children.
+The type of presence that commands attention in a room full of 8-year-olds.

 Meet a successful candidate